mansoormalik/TaskScheduler/README.md

 -----------
 Distributed task scheduling systems typically consist of producer nodes that submit tasks, worker nodes that execute tasks, and a queueing system that decouples producers and workers.
 Such systems should scale easily and it should be possible to add or remove producer or worker nodes to handle load fluctuations.
 These system should also be highly available.
 The overall system should continue operating even if individual producers or workers fail.

 In our implementation, we have a constraint that slaves (workers) cannot access mongodb.
 Only the master node can.
-Therefore, the master node + mongodb are behaving as a queueing system.
+Therefore, the master and mongodb, combined together, is behaving as a queueing system.
 We have no explicit producer nodes but the task_generator.py script simulates this behavior by inserting 100 tasks into mongodb.
 The master node pulls tasks from mongodb and keeps it in an internal queue.
 Upon requests from slaves, tasks are assigned.
 The master node updates mongodb as tasks are completed by slaves.
 The message exchanges between the master and slave are described in more detail later.

 To simulate the fault-tolerant aspect of our implementation, we use the driver.py script.
 This is also described in more detail below.